lorzab/individualProject/Journal.md

 ##Week 4
 ###2/17/16
 I did not get a lot done this past week with work.
 However I did find the code review that we did in class extremely helpful.
 I got help on the structure of my database and ideas on how to expand the application in the future.
 We talked about a few different web services that could be helpful and I have found one that I am looking at and another for login with captchas to verify not a robot.

+##Week 5
+This week I added login authentication to my project.
+There will be two different levels of log in admin, and regular user.
+The admin will help moderate site and can remove offensive comments and the users can only access their own individual reading logs they can not change anyone elses.

+##Week 6